 Koll is the Founder/Director and curates exhibitions for the Venice Institute of Contemporary Art.
 ViCA recently produced the Fine Arts Film Festival, featuring 21 films about art and the art world in Venice at the historic Beyond Baroque Literary Arts Center.
 ViCA and the event were honored with a Certificate of Recognition presented by Mayor of Los Angeles Eric Garcetti.
 ViCA sponsored and production managed the Trans Angeles exhibition curated by Peter Frank at the Wilhelm Morgner Haus Museum in Germany, which will be traveling to other museums in Europe before a return to the Riverside Art Museum in Fall 2017.
 ViCA’s critically acclaimed Water Works exhibition, conceived in early 2014, and presented at the Porch Gallery Ojai in Summer 2014, moved from the Loft at Liz’s to the Museum of Art and History in the Fall of 2015.
 ViCA co-produced Water Works II, an international juried exhibition with the Porch Gallery Ojai, which is on view at the Glendale Community College Art Gallery.

-His films have screened all over the world, in over 70 festivals, including Cannes, the Cork International Film Festival, the Australian International Film Festival, and won many awards.
+Koll is a member of the Directors Guild of America.
+Juri has produced and/or directed over 70 films, both fiction and documentaries.
+His films have screened in major festivals, including Cannes, the Cork International Film Festival, the Australian International Film Festival, and won many awards.